-Title: Director of the Burnham Center for Global Engagement, Assistant Professor of Intercultural Studies
+Title: Director of the Burnham Center for Global Engagement, Associate Professor of Intercultural Studies

 Started at Calvary: July 2013

 Professional Information: B.S.
 (Biblical Counseling), Calvary Bible College, 2004; M.Div., Calvary Theological Seminary, 2009; Ed.D. in progress (Intercultural Education), Western Seminary.

 Favorite aspect of teaching at Calvary: My favorite part of teaching is introducing students to contemporary trends and issues in ministry and missions.
 I love making them think about the world outside the walls of Calvary–how the nature of ministry is changing and that we must be equipped to share Christ in an ever-changing world.